Day relievers

 Day relievers can be employed in two ways:

-• You can be asked to do a full day’s duty (including form time etc.) and are paid 1/190th of the lower of your actual pay step or step 6
+You can be asked to do a full day’s duty (including form time etc.) and are paid 1/190th of your actual pay step, provided that the maximum salary is step 6 of the base scale – trained teachers or step 8 of the base scale – untrained teachers as applicable.

 Be clear about whether you are being employed by the hour or by the day and what duties are expected in addition to classroom relief cover.
 These should be put in writing (this can be in an email) but at a minimum should be stated when the job is offered.